Selective031/RazorBoard/README.md

 The PCB consist of an STM32F4 ARM processor running at 168 MHz with 1 MB flash and 192 KB RAM + 4 KB SRAM and with the option to snap on a Raspberry Pi 4B.
 It also integrates 3 motor drivers (Two wheel drivers and one cutter driver) Every driver is equipt with a current sensor.
+Input voltage is from ~12 to 25.2, do NOT go above this.
 For boundary, the hardware is ready for up to four sensors.
 2 will be default, one left and one right.
 Various interfaces are available: